Condor-Performance-Modeling/how-to/README.md

 The new location is [LINK](./SET_LOCAL_ENV.md)

-Without the details, you can just do this:
+If you do not want the details you can safely just do this:

 ```
 cd condor